PeterAyan/Road_Analysis_Dashboard/README.md

 ## Introduction

 This project presents a comprehensive analysis of road accidents, providing valuable insights and recommendations to enhance road safety measures.
-By leveraging data visualization techniques, the analysis aims to identify patterns, trends, and contributing factors related to accidents, ultimately supporting informed decision-making processes.
+By leveraging data visualisation techniques, the analysis aims to identify patterns, trends, and contributing factors related to accidents, ultimately supporting informed decision-making processes.

 ## Aim and Objectives

 The primary aim of this project is to create an interactive dashboard that enables stakeholders, policymakers, and the general public to gain a deeper understanding of road accident dynamics.
 The specific objectives are as follows:

-1. **Analyze Accident Severity**: Investigate the distribution of fatal, serious, and slight accidents, highlighting the areas that require immediate attention and targeted interventions.
+1. **Analyse Accident Severity**: Investigate the distribution of fatal, serious, and slight accidents, highlighting the areas that require immediate attention and targeted interventions.

 2. **Identify Contributing Factors**: Examine the influence of various factors, such as weather conditions, road types, urban/rural areas, and vehicle types, on accident occurrences.

-3. **Visualize Temporal and Spatial Patterns**: Provide visual representations of accident trends over time and their geographic distribution, enabling the identification of hotspots and high-risk areas.
+3. **Visualise Temporal and Spatial Patterns**: Provide visual representations of accident trends over time and their geographic distribution, enabling the identification of hotspots and high-risk areas.

 4. **Facilitate Data Exploration**: Develop an interactive dashboard that allows users to filter and explore the data based on specific criteria, such as weather conditions, road conditions, and accident dates.

 ## About the Dashboard

-The Road Accident Analysis Dashboard is a comprehensive tool that combines multiple visualizations and interactive features to present a holistic view of road accident data.
+The Road Accident Analysis Dashboard is a comprehensive tool that combines multiple visualisations and interactive features to present a holistic view of road accident data.
 Key components include:

-- **Accident Statistics**: An overview of the total number of accidents, categorized by severity levels.
+- **Accident Statistics**: An overview of the total number of accidents, categorised by severity levels were determined with the use of Data Analysis Expression(DAX)
 - **Environmental Factors**: Analysis of the impact of weather and road conditions, as well as lighting conditions (daylight/darkness), on accident occurrences.
 - **Geographical Distribution**: Visualizations depicting the distribution of accidents in rural and urban areas, as well as a geographic map for spatial analysis.
 - **Road Type and Vehicle Involvement**: Insights into the relationship between road types, accident severity, and vehicle types involved in accidents.
-- **Monthly Trends**: Visualization of accident occurrences over the course of a year, allowing for the identification of seasonal patterns or spikes.
+- **Monthly Trends**: Visualisation of accident occurrences over the course of a year, allowing for the identification of seasonal patterns or spikes.
 - **Slicers Panel**: Interactive filtering capabilities based on weather conditions, road conditions, and accident dates, enabling users to explore specific scenarios.

 ## Insights and Recommendations